mtlynch/mtlynch.io/content/retrospectives/2024/01/index.md

 This is complicated enough that it requires a screenshot or diagram to explain what's happening.
 You're assuming that our customers will recognize this term, but I think too many of them won't.

 {{<img src="write-for-the-average.png" alt="Write for the average TinyPilot customer.
 The average TinyPilot customer understands these terms: Ethernet, WiFi, Local network, Keyboard / mouse input, USB / USB-C / USB 3.0, AC adapter, HDMI / VGA, Router / switch, Web browser, SSH.
 We assume that the average TinyPilot customer **does not** understand these terms / concepts: cached , PCB / HAT , audio breakout board , VPN , EDID , virtual display , NTP server.
 The best way to avoid confusing customers is to speak in terms they already understand.
 If that’s not possible, you can still use terms that customers might not recognize, but you should first define them." has-border="true" caption="Exceprt from TinyPilot's internal style guide about level of technical jargon to use" max-width="500px">}}

+We have a team subscription to Grammarly, but it doesn't fit well with our workflows.
+People maybe use it on the first draft, but nobody wants to keep copy pasting an entire article into Grammarly after every edit.

+I've looked at [Vale](https://vale.sh), which is developer-oriented, but it seems too primitive relative to Grammarly.
+But I just revisited it, and it looks like we could configure some low-noise rules, so it's worth investigating.

 ## Learing Nix vs. learning Zig